AtlasPilotPuppy/json-schema-generator/README.md

 ## Limitations

 - The tool generates a basic schema and may not capture all possible constraints or patterns in your data.
-- It doesn't handle `$ref` references or complex validation rules.
 - The schema for arrays assumes all items in the array follow the same schema.

 ## Contributing